Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "So you figured you’d throw ‘em a party after their home got bombed, their friends and colleagues were murdered, they spent a couple weeks in protection and the only reason they weren’t hurt themselves is ‘cuz of pure dumb luck," Kevin summarized.
 "And when they finally get a chance to *do something* about it, you wanted to lay on the champagne and ice cream sandwiches.
 Welcoming team environment is one thing, but *could it maybe be* that your timing was off?"

-There were an assortment of short blustering noises like *"I, uh…"* and *"well…"* from Levaughn’s end of the call, and Kevin sighed.
+There were an assortment of short blustering noises like *"I, uh..."* and *"well..."* from Levaughn’s end of the call, and Kevin sighed.

 "Look.
 We’re five minutes out," he said.
 "I’ll talk with the crew, see if they wanna join in your reindeer games.
 But right now, the exploration program overrides Chiune’s usual business and that ain’t comin’ from me, that’s comin’ from Moses.
 You’re welcome to take that up with him, if you want."